 Shortly after Thanksgiving, on November 28, 1943, the hospital ceased operations in Tlemcen.
 In its first seven months of operation, the 32nd Station Hospital had admitted 7,502 patients, including 7,091 U.S. Army personnel.
 Among U.S. Army personnel, 4,631 patients were admitted due to disease.
 1,225 admissions were due to injury and 1,235 due to battle wounds.

 On December 7 or 8 (depending on the source), 1943, the main body of the 32nd Station Hospital relocated by train and truck to a staging area near Oran.
 The location, known as Goat Hill, was by all accounts unpleasant.
 Captain Lowell E. Vinsant wrote in his journal that “we went to Staging Area #1 on what is known as ‘goat hill,’ (after being there a week you smell like a goat)”.
 Technician 4th Grade Willard O. Havemeier later wrote that it “was nothing but a sea of cold mud with lots of rain” and “was about the most miserable spot we were ever in.”
-(The nurses and other female personnel were lucky enough to have been billeted elsewhere, at nearby villas in Ain el-Turck.)
-Undoubtedly, it was a relief when the men of the 32nd Station Hospital shipped out for Italy a week later.
+Undoubtedly, it was a relief when the men of the 32nd Station Hospital shipped out for Italy on December 15, 1943.

 Baker, Walter H. “Statement of 1st Lt.
 Walter H. Baker, O-793714, 38th Air Depot Group.”
 Missing Air Crew Reports (MACRs) of the U.S. Army Air Forces, 1942-1947, National Archives.
 Accessible online via Fold3 (paywall): https://www.fold3.com/image/28704447